 Meet the team - your named contact

 Tom joined the Company in 2005 and has worked in all areas of it.
-Having gained considerable experience in all facets of a conveyancing matter, he is now undertaking training to become a Licensed Conveyancer.
+Having gained considerable experience in all facets of a conveyancing matter, he was made a director in 2019.

 For a free, no obligation estimate of costs and disbursements, please complete the form and a member of our team will be in contact with you.